 Sara Benning, MLS, directs the day-to-day activities of the HRSA-funded Center for Leadership Education in Maternal and Child Public Health.
 If you’re interested in know more about the Center, the technical assistance we provide or how to partner on an educational event or training, contact Ms. Benning at sbenning at umn.edu.

-Alyse Haven graduated in December 2018 with a degree in Psychology and minors in Neuroscience and Public Health.
+Alyse Haven graduated from the UMN in December 2018 with a degree in Psychology and minors in Neuroscience and Public Health.
 She always knew she wanted to pursue a career in public health, and chose the MCH Program after many years of working with families and children in public health and psychology settings.
 Alyse’s interests include the interaction of caregiver health and the development of children, as well as family health outcomes after natural disasters.
 Alyse also heads the SPH Ambassador program.
-Alyse’s top 5 CliftonStrengths are: Communication, Maximization, Individualization, Deliberative, and Futuristic.
+Alyse’s top 5 CliftonStrengths are: Communication, Maximization, Individualization, Deliberative and Futuristic.

 Emily Reimer graduated in May 2014 from the College of Saint Benedict with a degree in Environmental Studies and a minor in Gender Studies.
 She spent the last four years in the healthcare software industry, working as a project manager for outpatient products.
-Throughout her career, she worked closely with population health, public health, and patient engagement programs.
-She hopes to bring her strong understanding of healthcare systems, passion for women’s health, and interest in the environment to the MCH division and RA role.
+Throughout her career, she worked closely with population health, public health and patient engagement programs.
+She hopes to bring her strong understanding of healthcare systems, passion for women’s health, and interest in the environment to the MCH Program and RA role.

 Laura is working with Zobeida Bonilla, and together they will update the MN Women’s Health Report Card and corresponding website, which will serve as a periodic progress report on chronic disease, mental health, and substance use data specific to women.
 Students enrolled in the Foundations of MCH Leadership course will be intimately involved in making these updates.
 Laura will also assist with running Qualitative Mini-Lab to arrange trainings, schedule lab usage, update the webpage, conduct user evaluations, and more.